Portugal’s D2 Entrepreneurial Business Visa: A Premier Pathway to European Expansion

 Portugal, a country with the oldest borders in Europe, is easily accessible in terms of travel to and from the rest of the world, which makes it a very popular destination.
 The archipelagos of the Azores and Madeira are autonomous regions of Portugal and, like the mainland, offer amazing weather, a relaxed lifestyle, superb cuisine, excellent wines, and stunning scenery.

-The Portugal D7 Visa, which is often called the Digital Nomad Visa or Passive Income Visa, is a good residence option for non-EU citizens who want to relocate to Portugal.
+The Portugal D7 Visa, which is often called the Passive Income Visa, is a good residence option for non-EU citizens who want to relocate to Portugal.

 The D7 Visa is also an excellent option for pensioners who have sufficient passive foreign income to support themselves.
 This income can be, for example, from: property rentals, financial investments, profits and dividends from a company, salaries, pensions, etc.